sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_05_refactor_improve_existing_code.md

 ## Refactor code using inline chat and the Chat view in Edit and Agent modes

-LINQ (Language Integrated Query) is a powerful feature in C# that allows you to query collections, databases, and XML documents in a uniform way.
+LINQ is a powerful feature in C# that allows you to query collections, databases, and XML documents in a uniform way.
 LINQ provides a more concise and readable way to query data compared to traditional foreach loops.

 This section of the exercise includes the following tasks: